Domain Adaptation for Time Series Forecasting via Attention Sharing: Experiments

 \subsection{Additional Experiments}

-In addition to the listed baselines in \secref{sec:baseline}, we also compare DAF with other single-domain forecasters, e.g. ConvTrans \cite{li_enhancing_2019}, N-BEATS \cite{oreshkin_n-beats_2020}, and domain adaptation methods on time series tasks, e.g. MetaF \cite{oreshkin_meta-learning_2020}, \citet{cai_time_2021}.
+In addition to the listed baselines in \secref{sec:baseline}, we also compare DAF with other single-domain forecasters, e.g. ConvTrans \cite{li_enhancing_2019}, N-BEATS \cite{oreshkin_n-beats_2020}, and domain adaptation methods on time series tasks, e.g. MetaF \cite{oreshkin_meta-learning_2020}.
 These methods are either similar to the baselines in \Tabref{tab:real} or designed for a different setting.
-We still adapt them to our setting to provide additional results in Tables \ref{tab:full_syn_result}-\ref{tab:full_real_result} in appendix \ref{sec:dr}, which further demonstrate that DAF outperforms the baselines in most cases.
+We still adapt them to our setting to provide additional results in Tables \ref{tab:full_syn_result}-\ref{tab:full_real_result} in appendix \ref{sec:dr}.